vulpes-walter1313/ruby-binarysearchtrees-TOP/README.md

 ## delete(root, val)
 This method is not finished.
 This is an attempt to delete nodes recursively.
 It has a strange behaviour of deleting a whole host of nodes I do not intend to delete.
 Will keep trying to find my mistake.

-## inorder_iter(root, rtflag=false)
-This method has adjustable functionality.
-In it's default mode, ignoring rtflag, it simply prints all the values in the tree from the `root` start point to the console.
-However if `rtflag=true`, it modifies it's behaviour to return an array of the values found in the tree starting from `root`.
-This `rtflag=true` functionality comes in handy inside the `rebalance` method.

 ## parent_deleteNode(toDeleteVal)
 This method return one of the following: